 As you can see in the graph, there was a strong correlation between the number of days participants tracked calorie intake and the amount of weight they lost.

-Compared to those who did not pay close attention to calories, individuals who tracked their calorie intake lost nearly 400% more weight (14).
+Compared with those who did not pay close attention to calories, those who tracked their calorie intake lost nearly 400% more weight.

 This shows the benefits of monitoring your calorie intake.
-Awareness of your eating habits and calorie intake is important for long-term weight loss.
+Awareness of your eating habits and calorie intake affects long-term weight loss.

-This doesn't just apply to formal exercise, but also non-exercise activity such as standing.
-One study found that lean people stood for about 152 minutes longer each day than people with obesity (17).
+This not only applies to formal exercise but also non-exercise activity such as standing.
+One study found that lean people stood for about 152 minutes longer each day than people with obesity (

 The researchers concluded that if those with obesity were to match the lean group’s activity levels, they could burn an additional 350 calories per day.

-The current data strongly supports the idea that increased calorie intake can account for the current obesity epidemic.
+The current evidence strongly supports the idea that a higher calorie intake can lead to weight gain.

-Studies also show that reducing calories causes weight loss, regardless of diet composition.
+While some foods may be more fattening than others, studies show that, on the whole, reducing calories causes weight loss, regardless of diet composition.

-Even though food quality is very important for optimal health, total calorie intake is a key determinant of how much weight you lose.
+While food quality is essential for optimal health, total calorie intake plays a key role in gaining and losing weight.